Sunday, December 25, 2011

 Peace

-Not in the stained glass kind of way.
-In the real kind of way.
-The kind that slips in quietly and finds you elbow-deep in the chaos of daily life.
+Not in the stained-glass kind of way.
+But in the kind of way that slips in quietly and finds you elbow-deep in the chaos of daily life.
 The kind that makes you stop mid-step, heart thudding with something too big to name.

 Because it deserved that.